michaelgrn/michaelgrn.github.io/README.md

         title: Paper Title
         date: 2018-08-15
         project: literate
+        type: paper

+    If the paper has a DOI or arXiv ID, include that in the header as well, as a `doi` or `arxiv` field.
+The `type` should be one of:

+    - paper
+    - demo
+    - thesis

 -   The first paragraph of the file should be a citation, with two special pieces of formatting: